 You may also decide to self-fund, borrow from a friend or consider a venture capitalist.
 Always do background checks on lenders before you involve them, and ensure that their terms of agreement are flexible and favourable before you enter into an agreement with them.

+Learn the politics that influence your business environment.
 Developing an idea in a competitive environment is usually not a child’s play.
 You still have to contend with the powers that be, in your business domain.
 The policymakers can ban your invention, so it is wise to understand, consider and possibly satisfy their interests if need be.
 They can also favour you with life-changing policies sometimes, in situations where your inventions solve far-reaching problems.

 Don’t be desperate for a business connection so, you don’t get preyed on by the so-called middlemen.

 Do some research on policies, personalities, and industries to understand your proposed business environment properly before investing.